-For a description of CTC-view terminology, refer to the .
+Note For a description of CTC-view terminology, refer to the Cisco Transport Controller Operation chapter in the Cisco ONS 15454 DWDM Reference ManualCTC Enhancements, Operations, and Shortcuts.

 Alarm Characteristics

 The DWDM system uses standard alarm entities to identify what is causing trouble.
 All alarms stem from hardware, software, environment, or operator-originated problems whether or not they affect service.
 Current alarms for the network, CTC session, node, or card are listed in the Alarms tab.
 (In addition, cleared alarms are also found in the History tab.)